 If I could stay anywhere in Denver, I’d probably opt for the ART, a hotel boldly decorated with vibrant art, or The Crawford Hotel in the old Union Station railroad terminal.
 Already know when you’ll be visiting Denver?
 Go ahead and check for hotel rooms right now!

-Colorado’s sprawling and second largest city is home to the U.S. Air Force Academy and the U.S. Olympic Training Center.
+Colorado’s sprawling and second-largest city is home to the U.S. Air Force Academy, the U.S. Olympic Training Center, and the U.S. Olympic & Paralympic Museum.
 It’s an ideal destination for adventurous explorers, craft beer lovers, and active families.

 A must-visit destination is Garden of the Gods, which has 15 miles of trails around red sandstone rock formations.
-It’s ranked as the No. 1 thing to do in Colorado Springs on TripAdvisor.
-In the park, you can rock climb, hike, bike, horseback ride or just take a scenic drive.
+In the park, you can rock climb, hike, bike, horseback ride, take a Segway tour, or just take a scenic drive.

 Another must-visit attraction is Pikes Peak, America’s Mountain, which inspired the poem-turned-patriotic-anthem “America the Beautiful.”
 I recommend taking the cog rail up to the summit, but you can also drive — don’t miss any of those 156 turns — or hike to the 14,110-foot peak.
 You can even take the train up to the summit, and then bike back down on a guided tour!

-Other adventurous and family-fun activities include ziplining, white-water rafting, exploring caves, and spending a day in Manitou Springs’ historic downtown — the Miramont Castle Museum is said to be haunted!
+Other adventurous and family-fun activities include ziplining, white-water rafting, Jeep sightseeing tours, exploring caves, and spending a day in Manitou Springs’ historic downtown — the Miramont Castle Museum is said to be haunted!

-Like Denver, Colorado Springs is a craft-beer drinkers’ haven!
-Check out Bristol Brewing at the Ivywild School, an elementary school revamped as a community marketplace.
-Also drop by the Principal’s Office.
+Similar to Denver, Colorado Springs is a craft-beer drinkers’ haven!
+Stop by Bristol Brewing at the Ivywild School, an elementary school revamped as a community marketplace.
+Also, drop by the Principal’s Office.
 Trust me, this is the kind of detention that you want!
-In downtown Colorado Springs, check out the rotating taps at Brewer’s Republic, where there are always 20 craft beers on draft, or treat your taste buds to the craft beers and smoky flavor of the lager and Gouda soup at Phantom Canyon Brewing Company.
+In downtown Colorado Springs, treat your taste buds to the craft beers and smoky flavor of the lager and Gouda soup at Phantom Canyon Brewing Company.